STEVE INSKEEP, Host:

 CORLEY: Political analyst and Chicago Sun-Times columnist Laura Washington says the candidates scrambling to fight for another day have put a dent in the expectation that Emanuel will run away with the election.

-Ms. LAURA WASHINGTON (Columnist, Chicago Sun-Times): No one's really been able to lay a glove on him in any meaningful way.
+LAURA WASHINGTON: No one's really been able to lay a glove on him in any meaningful way.

-Ms. CAROL MOSELEY BRAUN (Mayoral Candidate, Chicago): Tweedle Dee, Tweedle Dum, right?
+CAROL MOSELEY BRAUN: Tweedle Dee, Tweedle Dum, right?
 Both of them using the public trust to enrich themselves personally.

 CORLEY: Braun, who was selected as a consensus black candidate, hasn't raised much money.
 Neither has the fourth major candidate - City Clerk Miguel Del Valle.
 He refused corporate and large donations.
 When asked during an event at his campaign office if he thought this race for mayor would go beyond today, his answer?